 Truth is and it hurts the most to know that no one will ever know.
 People will say they were selfish for taking their own life but the reality of it is that they believed that the world was better of without them.
 They were not being selfish.
 They were hurting.
 They were blocked from happiness and anyone who calls it the easy way out does not understand the reality of living with a mental illness.

-I once came close it being a statistic myself.
+I once came close to being a statistic myself.
 I once believed that my existence had lost all meaning and value and that their was no reason for me.
 Even with a supportive Mother and Father, two loving sisters and pets that would stay awake with me long hours into the night i still couldn’t see it.
 I didn’t plan my attempt.
 It was spontaneous.
 Just a normal night on my own just craving someone to talk to.
 Craving for my partner at the time to acknowledge that i am me and i just need support.
 I felt no one outside of my house was there for me and that i was becoming too much of a burden for them.

 Within a few months of that i was back to work.
 I begun building my life back.
 Becoming sociable again.
 Starting a new role at work and laughing again.
 That time was a dark time for me but it didn’t last forever.
 It was a phase and if you can get through the “phase” of the see-saw tipping too much then you can become stronger for it.

 It is important to read information from the link above as they can help.
 I have copied some points from the article below for what you can do to help improve your mood step by step.

 There are lots of things you can do to help yourself